zmarton130/heds-prep/README.md

 # heds-prep
-Notes, Simulations, and research related to HEDS and plasma physics
+Notes, simulations, and research related to HEDS and plasma physics